The Great Return: A Guide For Getting Employees Back To The Office

 2. Communicate expectations

 Communication is a two-way street.
 While listening to employee feedback, you should also stay clear about your reasoning and expectations.
-Be transparent and explain to your employees the value of having them back in the office and why you're making certain decisions.
+Be transparent and explain to your employees the value of having them back in the office, why you're making certain decisions and how you intend to make the experience meaningful.

 3. Reconsider the work environment